 - View a series of maps showing the alternative railroad alignment.
 (As of Sept.
 8, 2014)

 Photo simulations and diagrams provide representational views of proposed electric transmission facilities.
-These illustrations do not necessarily depict exact structure design or physical placement.
 All projects are subject to change and to final engineering.